IBM/ibm-cloud-functions-scheduled-tasks/README.md

 wsk action invoke --blocking handler
 ```

-# 2. Create create the cron-style trigger
+# 2. Create the cron-style trigger
 Triggers can be explicitly fired by a user or fired on behalf of a user by an external event source, such as an alarm.
 This trigger uses the built-in alarm package feed to fire events every 20 seconds.
 This is specified through cron syntax in the `cron` parameter.
 The `maxTriggers` parameter ensures that it only fires for five minutes (15 times), rather than indefinitely.

 Create an `every-20-seconds` with the following command: